minaghaani/minaghaani/README.md

 - Product Growth Experiment Ideas

 ## Background
-- Product, strategy, and consulting leadership
+- Product, strategy, and innovation leadership
 - Experience bringing digital products to production and scale
 - Interested in 0→1 product, growth, and AI-native workflows